hmans/miniplex/README.md

 ### Reuse archetypes where possible

-`createArchetype` aims to be idempotent and reuse existing archetypes for the same categories of entities, so you will never risk accidentally creating too many archetype indices.
-It is, however, a relatively heavyweight function, and you are advised to, whereever possible, reuse previously created archetype objects.
+`createArchetype` aims to be idempotent and reuse existing archetypes for the same categories of entities, so you will never risk accidentally creating multiple indices of the same archetypes.
+It is, however, a comparatively heavyweight function, and you are advised to, whereever possible, reuse previously created archetype objects.

 For example, creating your archetypes within a system function like this will work, but unneccessarily create additional overhead, and is thus not recommended: